 At 8 to 9 weeks, your betta fry will have matured to the point that they can now eat dry betta pellets.
-Ensure you use a quality brand that will contain all the required nutrients necessary for good health.
+Ensure you use a quality brand containing all the required nutrients for good health.

 Dry pellets need an opportunity to absorb some water before they are eaten because they will expand.
-If eaten dry, the pellets will expand inside the betta’s stomach, causing bloat and possibly leading to a constipated betta fish.
+If eaten dry, the pellets will expand inside the betta’s stomach, causing bloat and possibly leading to constipation.